 Step 4D: LEED 2009 IEQc8 opt1

-This analysis checks that the applicable spaces achieve daylight illuminance levels of a minimum of 10 footcandles (fc) (108 lux) and a maximum of 500 fc (5,400 lux) in a clear sky condition on September 21 at 9am and 3 pm.
+This analysis checks that the applicable spaces achieve daylight illuminance levels of a minimum of 10 fc (108 lux) and a maximum of 500 fc (5,400 lux) in a clear sky condition on 21 September at 9 am and 3 pm.
 The minimum resolution grid is 12 inches (30cm).

 Step 4E: LEED v4 EQc7 opt 1 (sDa+ASE)

-Spatial Daylight Autonomy (sDA) and Annual Sunlight Exposure (ASE) are two important metrics for better understanding annual daylight availability and quality, as well as glare and overheating potential.
+Spatial Daylight Autonomy (sDA) and Annual Sunlight Exposure (ASE) are two critical metrics for better understanding of annual daylight availability and quality, as well as glare and overheating potential.
 As per the LEED requirements, sDA(300/50) for at least 55% or 75% regularly occupied floor area is achieved.
 Additionally, ASE(1000/250) of no more than 10% for the occupied floor area that is daylit per sDA(300/50).
-LEED requires the analysis occur at 30 inches above the finished floor.
-The analysis plane automatically is generated at this height for LEED studies. sDA and ASE calculations require a 24 inch analysis grid, which is automatically set.
+LEED requires the analysis to occur at 30 inches above the finished floor.
+The analysis plane automatically is generated at this height for LEED studies. sDA and ASE calculations require a 24-inch analysis grid, which is automatically set.
 Refer here for more information.

 Step 4F: LEED v4 EQc7 opt 2